 Sarah Trahan is an artist interested in the intersection between technology and handmade materiality.
-Using an interdisciplinary approach, her work experiments with emerging technologies and investigates how unfinished or imperfect artifacts of these systems can trigger reflection on our collective perceptions of labor, value, and authorship.
+Using an interdisciplinary approach, her work experiments with emerging technologies and investigates how unfinished or imperfect artifacts of these technologies can trigger reflection on our collective perceptions of labor, value, and authorship.

 Sarah holds a BFA in Photography from College For Creative Studies in Detroit, MI and an MFA from Cranbrook Academy of Art in Bloomfield Hills, MI.
 A Michigan native, Sarah spent many years as a faculty member at the College for Creative Studies, teaching and developing curriculum for both students and industry professionals.
 During her years in Detroit she also served as a founding member of OMNICORPDETROIT; the city’s first collectively-run hackerspace.